 Bonus: The InReach lets me stay in contact with family members with basic SMS messaging over satellite, anywhere on Earth.

-SafetyWing with Adventure Sports Add-On (6,000 m cap)
+4. SafetyWing with Adventure Sports Add-On (6,000 m cap)

 SafetyWing is a favorite among digital nomads for its affordable, flexible travel medical insurance.
 It’s very popular for long-term travelers, covering a wide range of general medical needs and I've been using them for years.

-Additionally, its similar to a regular travel insurance policy, so you'll also get coverage for:
+Additionally, it's similar to a regular travel insurance policy, so you'll also get coverage for:

 - Hospital treatment for illness or injury (inpatient and outpatient)